How to get around Zaragoza

 How much does transport cost?

 There are different tickets and fares.
 Firstly there is the single ticket. which costs €1.35 for city buses (also valid for the tram) and €1 for the night service.
-You can also purchase a tarjetabús pass, which is rechargeable and permits various changes between lines free of charge within one hour.
+You can also purchase a Tarjeta BUS pass which can be topped up and allows you to change between lines free of charge within one hour.
 The card costs €7 and is sold with an initial charge of €5, plus an additional €2 deposit.
 Top-ups can be €5 or increments (10, 15, 20, 25…) up to a maximum of €60, and €0.74 is discounted for each journey.
-They can be purchased at newspaper stands, in shopping centres, banks, at the town hall, and at customer service points, etc. Or in addition there is the Zaragoza Card, which is valid for travel on sightseeing and urban buses, and can be bought for 24, 48 and 72 hours, at a price of €20 a day.
-You may also find it useful to get a Zaragoza Card: http://www.zaragozacards.com/en/ Which is the best option?
+It can be bought at newspaper kiosks, shopping centres, banks, at the City Hall, in customer service offices, etc. In addition there is the Zaragoza Card, which is valid for travel on sightseeing and urban buses, and can be bought for 24 and 48 hours, at a price of €20 a day. http://www.zaragozacard.com/ Which is the best option?
 Depending on the length of your stay in Zaragoza and the number of journeys you intend to make, choose between single tickets or the Tarjeta BUS card, which offers a considerable discount on each journey.

 Other ways of getting around